 The good news is that there’s a simple way to prevent damage or permanent stains and marks: regular, light cleaning with a non-abrasive cleaner.
 In this article, we’ll explain the most hassle-free way to clean a frameless glass shower, as well as which products to use, which ones to avoid, and even how to make your own shower spray.

-Just like in medicine, prevention is the best cure when it comes to keeping your frameless glass shower clean.
+Just like in medicine, prevention is the best cure when it comes to clean shower glass.
 In this case, prevention means wiping off any soapy build-up from the glass panels after showering.
 If left for extended periods, soap, and particularly calcium, can cause etching and even permanent damage to your shower glass over time.
 This risk is especially acute in homes with hard water – use this guide to check how hard the water is in your UK area.

-To be on the safe side, you should wipe down your shower once a day, and preferably after each and every use.
+To be on the safe side, you should wipe down once a day, and preferably clean shower glass after each and every use.
 This doesn’t have to be a time-consuming ordeal – just a minute or two.
 The important thing to remember is that being disciplined with regular cleaning is the number-one way to prevent damage to your glass.

 Using the right cleaning products

-Using a non-abrasive cleaner is the safest way to clean a frameless glass shower.
+Using a non-abrasive cleaner is the safest way to clean shower glass.
 This is because abrasive cleaners – along with aggressive cleaning chemicals – can damage the glass and metal fittings, staining and scratching finished surfaces.

 There are plenty of good non-abrasive cleaner options out there.
 We recommend one of these three:

 - Microfibre Cloths – You’ve probably seen these on supermarket shelves, often branded as an E-Cloth.
 Microfibre cloths are great for preventing water spots and soap build-up.
-They also provide advantages over other cleaners by locking in dirt and making hard-to-reach areas, such as corners and door handles, easier to clean.
+They are the best way to clean shower glass and also provide advantages over other cleaners by locking in dirt and making hard-to-reach areas, such as corners and door handles, easier to clean.

 - Squeegees – A popular choice due to their size, firm handles, and ability to attach to walls using a suction cup.
 Their long, flat rubber blades usually cover a wider area than cloths, making them quicker to use.